Fundamental charges for dual-unitary circuits: Conclusion

 We reiterate that this implies that a dual-unitary circuit either has a soliton (of any finite size) - leading to a strong form of non-ergodicity, in that an exponential (in the system size) number of conserved quantities can be constructed, and correlations associated to the soliton will never decay - or it does not - in which case, as we have shown, we can essentially rule out the existence of any conserved quantities, and the circuit will exhibit (provably maximal, for certain classes of circuits \cite{bertini2021randomsffDUCs}) quantum chaos.

 Despite these limitations on the non-ergodicity they can realise, exemplified by the relatively trivial dynamics of the solitons, there may well still be plenty of rich non-trivial out-of-equilibrium phenomena to explore in dual-unitary circuits - the recent discovery that they can host quantum many-body scars being a prime example \cite{logaric2023scarsinDUCs}.
 Attempts to understand the link, if it exists, between such forms of non-ergodicity more generally in DUCs and the presence of solitons would be worthwhile.
-Moreover, despite the aforementioned relatively trivial dynamics of solitons, this does not preclude the possibility of non-trivial structure that could be associated with their presence; the fact that they exist in their own, separate \textit{fragment}\footnote{We use the term `fragment' here to allude to the phenomenon of Hilbert space fragmentation, that has recently been studied in the context of certain many-body Hamiltonians \cite{moudgalya2022scarsandfragmentationreview, moudgalya2022fragmentationandcommutantalgbrs, li2023fragmentationinopenqsys}.
-It seems highly likely that the formalism used therein can be modified and applied to dual-unitary circuits, to identify fragmentation in DUCs with solitons.
-We do not formally show this here, however, and leave any such demonstration to future work.} of Hilbert space - reminiscent of a decoherence-free subspace \cite{lidar1998decoherencefreesubspsforqc, lidar2014reviewofdecohfreesubsps} - amongst an otherwise highly chaotic system\footnote{Any non-conserved operator weight in DUCs will continue to spread out with an exponentially decaying (away from the trailing lightcone edge), maximally chaotic OTOC, even in the presence of solitons \cite{claeys2020mvqcs}.} is intruiging, and invites investigation of the potential utility of this kind of dynamics for protecting or processing quantum information in nascent quantum technologies.
+Moreover, despite the aforementioned relatively trivial dynamics of solitons, this does not preclude the possibility of non-trivial structure that could be associated with their presence; the fact that they exist in their own, separate \textit{fragment} of Hilbert space - reminiscent of a decoherence-free subspace \cite{lidar1998decoherencefreesubspsforqc, lidar2014reviewofdecohfreesubsps} - amongst an otherwise highly chaotic system\footnote{Any non-conserved operator weight in DUCs will continue to spread out with an exponentially decaying (away from the trailing lightcone edge), maximally chaotic OTOC, even in the presence of solitons \cite{claeys2020mvqcs}.} is intruiging, and invites investigation of the potential utility of this kind of dynamics for protecting or processing quantum information in nascent quantum technologies.